anusn/plink-182/README.md

 Note that many of the notebooks linked here use filepaths specific to DataHub as it was set up in the Spring 2020 quarter.
 These notebooks will therefore need to be modified in order to work with arbitrary datasets, or on other systems.

 ### 1. [Data loading](https://nbviewer.jupyter.org/github/fedarko/plink-182/blob/master/notebooks/01-Load-Data.ipynb)
-Load genotyping data from 1000 Genomes (or another reference dataset, but probably 1000 Genomes) into a format that's easy to work with.
+Load genotyping data from 1000 Genomes from `vcf.gz` into a format that's easier to work with for dimensionality reduction.
+Also, filter out certain types of variants.

 ### 2. [Run dimensionality reduction](https://nbviewer.jupyter.org/github/fedarko/plink-182/blob/master/notebooks/02-Run-Dimensionality-Reduction.ipynb)
-Given a dataset loaded in some way, run through the full "suite" of methods + hyperparameters to test.
-This will produce one set of results (PCA/PCoA loadings, etc.) per method + hyperparameter set.
+Given the genotyping matrix that was produced from the "Data loading" notebook, run it through the full "suite" of methods + hyperparameters to test.
+This will produce one set of results (PCA/PCoA loadings, etc.) per method + hyperparameter combination.

 ### 3. Evaluate dimensionality reduction results for _representing_ population stratification